GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 let apiInstance = new BonInABoxScriptService.DefaultApi();
 let type = "type_example"; // String | Script or pipeline
-let id = "id_example"; // String | Where to find the pipeline in ./script folder. apiInstance.getOutputFolders(type, id, (error, data, response) => {
+let id = "id_example"; // String | Where to find the pipeline or step outputs in ./output folder.
+It also acts as a handle to stop the run. apiInstance.getOutputFolders(type, id, (error, data, response) => {
   if (error) {
     console.error(error);